TheRobBrennan/explore-hasura-auth-slack/README.md

 For this demo, you can view [https://rb-explore-hasura-auth-slack.herokuapp.com](https://rb-explore-hasura-auth-slack.herokuapp.com)

 Great!
 You have now deployed Hasura GraphQL Engine and have the admin console ready to get started!

+# Data Modeling: Slack

+In this part of the course, we will build the data model for a realtime slack clone.
+Our slack app will have the following basic features:

+- Users can signup.
+- Users can create workspaces.
+- Workspaces can be managed by the owner of the workspace or the admin of the workspace.
+- Users can be added to channels in the workspace they are part of.
+- Users can send messages to channels in the workspace they are part of.
+- Users can send messages to other users in the same workspace.
+- Users can see which users are online in the workspace they are part of.
+- Broadly this means that we have few top level models in this app.

+We will go over them in the subsequent steps.

+## Tables for Slack Clone

+## Relationships

+## Apply Migrations

+## Try out GraphQL APIs